wimaha/TeslaBleHttpProxy/README.md

 Please remember to create an empty folder where the keys can be stored later.
 In this example, it is `~/TeslaBleHttpProxy/key`.

-Pull and start TeslaBleHttpProxy with `docker compose up -d`
+Pull and start TeslaBleHttpProxy with `docker compose up -d`.

 ### Build yourself